mp-se/espframework/README.md

 - ESPFWK_DISABLE_OTA, Reduction 38kb on ESP32s3
 - ESPFWK_DISABLE_MQTT, Reduction 1kb on ESP32s3
 - ESPFWK_DISABLE_LED, Can be used to disable led functionallity if the PIN is used for other purposes
 - ESPFWK_ENABLE_RGB_LED, can be used to force the use of RGB led (Required for some C3 boards which use a different API)
+- ESPFWK_USE_SERIAL_PINS, Use the RX/TX Pins for serial output

+Note!
+When using TX/RX pins for serial output then ARDUINO_USB_CDC_ON_BOOT=0 must be disabled for this to work.
+On some boards this is set by default and others it needs to be defined.
+This applies to boards with an USBC port.

 ## Dependant Libraries